0000marcell/figma2react/README.md

   }
 ```

-you can findout how to get you token [here](https://www.figma.com/developers/docs#auth)
+you can findout how to get your token [here](https://www.figma.com/developers/docs#auth)

 if you wanna test it out just use the test project, projectId: "eYk3d4ngtHUXkg82atfuJP"